 Los Angeles Orientation

 We are so excited that you’ll soon be beginning your professional training at AMDA!
 This Orientation page is designed to be your resource to ensure you have all the information and materials you will need to begin this term.
 Please read each section carefully, as you will find important details regarding registration and preparing for your classes.
 When the campus reopens, this page will also contain your move-in information, so be sure to check back for details.
 Welcome to the AMDA Family!

 Director of Admissions

-New students must secure funding or make their first scheduled payment by March 1, 2020 to secure their enrollment for Summer 2020.
-Students who receive their award letter after March 1, 2020 may view their payment dates in the student portal.
+New students must secure funding or make their first scheduled payment by December 1, 2020 to secure their enrollment for Spring 2021.
+Students who receive their award letter after December 1, 2020 may view their payment dates in the student portal.
 If there are any questions regarding this information please contact your Admissions Advisor or Financial Aid Counselor.

 The following forms listed on the Orientation Checklist must be submitted by January 22, 2021 to complete your enrollment at AMDA.
 To ensure that you are up to date with required documents and tasks please contact your admissions advisor.
 You may contact your advisor directly or dial 800-367-7908 to speak with an AMDA Admissions Advisor.